-For clarity, a tongue can only be considered the official language of a country, when it has legal and constitutional backing.
+But what is an official language?
+For clarity, a tongue can only be considered the official language of a country when it has legal and constitutional backing.
 Official languages are often the most widely used in a country.
 They usually serve as a medium of instruction in schools and public institutions.
-Official languages are also useful in drafting official national documents like the Constitution.
+Official languages are also valuable for drafting official national documents like the Constitution.
 Where there is no common native language, an official language often serves as the lingua franca.

 That said, we have researched and compiled a detailed list of seven countries with the most official languages in the world.